Ramius1701/openCad/README.md

 # Install Notes
 1. Move the HIDE directory to somewhere outside of www access
-2. Create a properties directory under the root/openCad directory
+2. Change the contents of the config.ini file in the properties directory under the root/openCad directory
-3. Create a config.ini file

-Contents of file should be (change the connection_file_location to the correct spot):

->[main]
->
->connection_file_location = "/HIDE/connections.php"
->
->[strings]
->
->community = "COMMUNITY"

-4. Modify connections.php with correct MySQL Connection values.
+3. Modify connections.php with correct MySQL Connection values.